 In a TV-age sidelight, Ryan was a four-time winner on the game show Jeopardy! in 1994.
 He returned for the show’s 1995 Tournament of Champions, where he defeated 14 other champs to win the tourney and claim the grand prize of $100,000.
 He also represented the U.S. in the 1996 Jeopardy!
 International Tournament, and participated in the 2005 Ultimate Tournament of Champions.

 PAUL HEHN (Managing Editor) holds undergraduate degrees in English and History from Willamette University in Salem, Oregon (1982), and a graduate degree in History from Northeastern University in Boston, Massachusetts (1985).
-After a decade in the microbrewery industry, he began writing for the web in 1995.
-He was one of the original writers for Point Communications' "Top 5%" web review service, and for two years wrote the weekly television column Tuned Out for Lycos.
+He began writing for the internet in 1995, and was one of the original writers for Point Communications’ “Top 5%” web review service.
+For two years, Hehn wrote the weekly television column Tuned Out for Lycos.
 His reviews of websites have appeared in Yahoo!
-Internet Life magazine and he contributed several entries to the third edition of Scribner's A Dictionary of American History (2002).
+Internet Life magazine, and he contributed several entries to the third edition of Scribner’s A Dictionary of American History (2002).

 Paul is also a comic artist whose caricatures are featured in many Who2 biographies.
 His work has appeared in Top Shelf and Plazm magazines and online at The Lycos 50.
-Paul grew up in Oregon, Montana, North Carolina, Virginia and California, and now lives in Portland, Oregon with his wife and two daughters.
+Paul grew up in Oregon, Montana, North Carolina, Virginia and California, and now lives in Portland, Oregon with his wife.

 MICHAEL DUFFY (Tech Guru) is a software technology expert based in Sebastopol, California, where he advises companies such as The Learning Company and Philips Corporation.
 From January through August of 1999, Mike was co-founder and Chief Technical Officer of Z-Cash, an Internet startup based in Sausalito, CA. Previously, Mike spent 10 years with Mindscape (formerly The Software Toolworks), rising to the position of executive vice-president and general manager of its game division.
 Mike joined the company in December, 1986 as one of the creators of the best-selling Chessmaster program.
 He also participated in the design and development of other Mindscape products, including Mavis Beacon Teaches Typing!, The San Diego Zoo Presents…The Animals!, Newsweek Interactive, and The 20th Century Video Almanac.
 He was directly involved with the sale of The Software Toolworks to Pearson plc for $462 million in April, 1994.

 HANS HOLZNAGEL (Writer) is an Oregon native and an honors graduate in communications (1980) from Lewis and Clark College in Portland.
 He was a reporter for the Hillsboro Argus before moving to New York City and earning a M.A. degree in religious studies (1986) from Union Theological Seminary and Columbia University.
-He worked for more than 25 years at the national offices of the United Church of Christ as a writer, public relations officer, mission education specialist, fundraiser and administrator -- first in New York and then in Cleveland, where he has lived with his family since 1990.
-In September 2011 he will become chief operating officer of Cleveland's Near West Theatre, an urban community arts organization.
+He worked for more than 25 years at the national offices of the United Church of Christ as a writer, public relations officer, mission education specialist, fundraiser and administrator — first in New York and then in Cleveland, where he has lived with his family since 1990.
 He is a contributor to the Abingdon Worship Annual (Abingdon Press).
 At Who2 he specializes in profiles of religious and spiritual figures.